EarthObservationSimulator/orbitpy/docs/module_mission.rst

          the corresponding OrbitPy objects using the ``from_dict`` or ``from_json`` function.
 E.g. the key/value pair expected for the :ref:`groundstation_json_object` is the same as the key/value pairs expected in obtaining a :class:`orbitpy.util.GroundStation` object using the :class:`orbitpy.util.GroundStation.from_dict` function.

+.. note:: In case of coverage calculations for the case of sensor FOVs described by spherical-polygon vertices (including Rectangular FOV) the default ``DirectSphericalPointInPolygon`` method is used.

 .. _date_json_object:

 ``date`` json object